We work hard to put our customers first and are committed to seeking and acting on customer feedback. We look to find solutions and put things right.

 A number of co-regulatory principles underpin the regulation provided by the RSH and registered providers are required to meet relevant standards.
 To learn more about the regulatory standards click here.

-The board that governs Living Plus's services is responsible for meeting the standards and being transparent and accountable for the delivery of social housing objectives.
+The board that governs our services is responsible for meeting the standards and being transparent and accountable for the delivery of social housing objectives.

 We support customers to shape and scrutinise service delivery and to hold the Board to account.
-To achieve this, Cotman has a comprehensive programme of co-regulation in place.
+To achieve this, we have a comprehensive programme of co-regulation in place.